What You Need:

 Review the definitions of these key terms with your child:

-Mode is the most frequently occurring value in the data set.
+Mode is the number that appears the most times in the data set.

-Once your sure your child is familiar with the differences between these terms, play this card game to target and reinforce each of these math concepts.
+Once your kid grasps the differences between these vocabulary words, gather 4 players to tackle this card game and practice each of these math concepts.
 Using only the Ace through 10 cards, deal out 7 cards to each player.
-(Be sure there are a maximum of 4 players!)
-Ask each player to arrange their cards in sequential order.
-Aces count as the number 1.
+Have everyone arrange their cards in sequential order, with every Ace representing the number 1.
 Then, depending upon which game you want to play, follow the directions below: